 - Sift the cake flour and baking powder into the bowl.
 Because we add matcha powder, make sure to remove 1 tsp (3 g) cake flour after you measure ¼ cup.

-- Whisk to combine thoroughly (but do not over-mix).
-Set aside.
+- Whisk to combine thoroughly (but do not over-mix) and set aside.

 - When the egg whites turn frothy and pale white, gradually add in sugar.
 Continue to whip the egg whites.

 - The egg whites will become glossier and firmer.
 Stop beating when you lift up the hand mixer and the egg whites stand right up with soft peaks slightly bending over.

 - Heat the large non-stick frying pan to 300ºF (150ºC) over the lowest heat.
 Brush with cooking oil and lightly remove any visible oil (otherwise the pancakes will have a spotty pattern).
 Keep the heat on while you combine egg whites and egg yolk mixture.